 - mental health & counselling

 - alcohol & other drug services

 - Thursday: 9:00am - 5:00pm

 - Sunday: Closed

 headspace Newcastle is operated by Hunter Primary Care.
-All headspace services are funded by the Australian Government Department of Health.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Hunter New England and Central Coast (HNECC LTD).